nektro/zigmod/docs/zig.mod.md

 ### `files`
 - Type: `[]string`
 This accepts a list of local directories to embed static assets.
-These files will be provided through a `self/files` package to `@import(main)`.
+These files will be provided through a `files.zig` files in the module root.
+It generates a list of `@embedFile` calls.

 ### `root_files`
 - Type: `[]string`
 This accepts a list of local directories to embed static assets.
-These files will be provided through a `self/files` package to `@import("root")`.
+These files will be provided through a `files.zig` files in the package root.
+It generates a list of `@embedFile` calls.

 ### `dependencies`
 - Type: `[]Dep`